david-meza/park-locator/README.md

 # Park Locator

-Park locator will find the parks in Raleigh nearest to you and display them in a map.
+Park Locator is a mapping tool for Raleigh parks that allows you to find the closest park to your home, search for parks by amenity, get directions to a park, and explore program offerings at the parks.

 ## Build & development